wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

    For this, we prepared a special script that will rewrite these imports automatically for you.

-   Before doing this step, as the script will modify your JS(X)/TS(X) files in place, we advise commiting all changes you have so far, so you can then both easily inspect the import rewrites that our script did (with `git diff`) and also revert them if something went wrong.
+   Before doing this step, as the script will modify your JS(X)/TS(X) files in place, we advise committing all changes you have so far, so you can then both easily inspect the import rewrites that our script did (with `git diff`) and also revert them if something went wrong.